Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Simulation study

-The outcomes derived from the application of EHyClus and eight alternative methodologies to this dataset are presented in Table \ref{DS3ehycluscomp}.
-Surprisingly, EHyClus produces the most favorable result when operating on the derivatives, and not on the original curves, obtaining the optimal combination employing k-means clustering on \textbf{MEI} and \textbf{MHI} derived from the first derivatives of the data.
-This finding is unexpected, as an examination of the curves displayed in Figures \ref{DS3_firstdim} and \ref{DS3_sndim} reveals that the groups are more distinguishable in the original curves compared to the derivatives.
-Nevertheless, upon evaluating the indices depicted in Figure \ref{DS3_ind}, it becomes apparent that the indexes associated with the original curves only manage to discriminate between two groups, whereas the indexes based on the derivatives successfully differentiate all four groups.
+EHyClus produces the most favorable result when operating on the derivatives, and not on the original curves, obtaining the optimal combination employing k-means clustering on \textbf{MEI} and \textbf{MHI} derived from the first derivatives of the data.
+This finding is unexpected, as an examination of the curves displayed in Figures~\ref{DS3_firstdim} and~\ref{DS3_sndim} reveals that the groups are more distinguishable in the original curves compared to the derivatives.
 This phenomenon may be attributed to the fact that, owing to the shape of the derivatives, the disparity in the number of curves situated below and above a particular one provides a more effective discriminative capacity than in the case of the original curves.
-It is noteworthy that the methodology introduced by \citet{schmutz2020}, referred to as funHDDC, achieves exceptionally high results, far from those obtained by all the other approaches.
-When comparing all the alternatives to funHDDC (0.99844 mean RI), EHyClus is the next best approach (0.88277 mean RI), far from Funclust (0.83591 mean RI), which is the following best value.
-Note that the execution time of funHDDC is really high compared to all the other approaches, being more than one thousand times slower than EHyClus and almost 5 times slower than Funclust.
+It is noteworthy that the methodology introduced by \citet{schmutz2020}, funHDDC, achieves exceptionally high results, far from those obtained by all the other approaches.
+See Table~\ref{DS3ehycluscomp}.
+When comparing all alternatives to funHDDC (0.99844 mean RI), EHyClus is the next best approach (0.88277 mean RI), far from Funclust (0.83591 mean RI), which is the following best value.
+Note that the execution time of funHDDC is really high compared to all the other approaches.

 The preceding analysis conducted on DS3 was carried out using the dataset selected in \citet{schmutz2020}.
 The funHDDC methodology proposed in that research yielded remarkably high outcomes.
-To gain further understanding of how EHyClus operates with four groups, we believe it would be interesting to modify certain parameters in the formulation of DS3 and observe the resulting effects.
-Consequently, a new dataset, referred to as DS4, has been generated.
-DS4 comprises 100 bivariate curves equally distributed in four different groups defined in $[1,21]$, generated as follows: \begin{enumerate}
+To gain further understanding of how EHyClus operates with four groups, and to elucidate how funHDDC works in different scenarios, we believe it would be interesting to modify certain parameters in the formulation of DS3 and observe the resulting effects.
+Consequently, a new dataset, referred to as DS4, has been generated in the same way as DS3 with some changes in the considered parameters.
+In this case, $a_1=3$, $a_2=6$ and the four clusters are generated as follows: